joelhawksley/identity/talks/2021/slides.md

 ![](img/stars.jpg)

-^ The last thing this project has made me think about is innovation in Rails.
+^ More broadly, this project has made me think about is innovation in Rails.

 ---